Jayrob832/Jaymes_Roberts/README.md

 Currently, I'm expanding my knowledge in **SQL, Python, and Power BI**, working on projects that improve **business efficiency, and data storytelling**.
 My extensive background in **team management and customer relations** helps me bridge the gap between **business operations and data insights**.

 ## Some facts about me:
-- 💡 I enjoy optimizing business processes with **data-driven insights**.
-This is actually a hobby between my friends and I.
+- 💡 I enjoy optimizing business processes with data-driven insights.
+This is a hobby between my friends and I.
 - 📊 Passionate about **business intelligence, customer analytics, and operations management**.
-- 🌍 Bilingual: **English & Spanish**.
+- 🌍 Bilingual: **English & (Business) Spanish**.
 - 🎯 Always looking for new challenges and opportunities to **learn and grow**.
 - ☕ Fun facts: I help run a youtube account and love experimenting with stem projects with my daughter.